OpenEvalProject/evals/manuscripts/elife-80470/v2/manuscript.md

 Odorant distances were also defined using binary feature keysets representing the presence or absence of a particular chemical feature.
 'MACCS' keys (Durant et al., 2002), 59 (of 166 total keys) of which were present in our odorant panel, were extracted using alvadesc.
 The SMARTS42 key set was defined using the SMARTS chemical pattern matching language (Daylight Chemical Information Systems Inc; https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html), as described in the Text.
 The SMARTS42 set consisted of 42 features (Table 2) which were chosen to capture substructures that are present in common-use odorants, including those in our panel (e.g. carboxyl, aldehyde or ketone group; ester bonds; aromatic rings; pyridine substructure; ortho-, meta- and para-substituted rings; a number of terpenoid scaffolds; and the explicit inclusion of single-bond aliphatic chains of lengths from 6 to 11 carbon atoms).
 In all of the above cases, pairwise (185 × 185) odorant distance matrices were generated for each odorant-descriptor set, using cosine distance as the distance metric for the z-scored physicochemical descriptor sets and [1 - dice similarity] for the binary feature keys.

 A performance metric derived from receiver-operating characteristic analysis, an approach commonly used to evaluate the quality of predictive models for receptor-ligand interactions (Lopes et al., 2017), was used to evaluate the quality of the different physicochemical descriptor sets as models for predicting glomerular odorant responses.
 For a given glomerulus, an initial 'query' odorant was defined as the odorant to which that glomerulus responded at the lowest concentration (i.e. primary odorant) or, in some cases (e.g. Figure 3C, Figure 3—figure supplement 1A) the odorant that elicited the strongest response.
 The remaining 184 odorants were sorted in order of increasing distance from the query odorant based on a given descriptor set, and the cumulative fraction of all odorant responses explained as a function of odorant rank was plotted, generating a model performance curve, with odorant rank as the false positive rate and fraction of responses explained as the true positive rate.
 This curve was compared to that derived from the measured responses, generated by sorting odorants in the order of their responsiveness.
-The performance metric, P, was defined asP=1-2 AUCresponse-AUCmodelAUCresponse
+The performance metric, P, was defined as

+$$
+P=1-2 \frac{AUC_{response}-AUC_{model}}{AUC_{response}}
+$$

 where AUCresponse is the area under the cumulative response curve and AUCmodel is the area under the cumulative model performance curve.
 A model perfectly predicting performance had a value of 1, and chance performance had a value of 0.
 For measuring model performance for the 19 identified glomeruli with non-singular tuning, median response spectra across all responsive OBs were used, and the query odorant was the primary odorant, with response spectra binarized before evaluation.
 For comparing performance using the strongest-activating odorant, odorants were sorted in descending order of their response amplitudes and odorant number was plotted against the cumulative fraction of the summed response amplitudes explained.
 For measuring performance for individual glomeruli across the full dataset, responses were thresholded at 10% of the maximal response for each glomerulus, binarized, and analysis performed only on glomeruli responding above threshold to more than one odorant (694 total glomeruli).
 For each glomerulus, the performance metric was calculated using each effective odorant as the query odorant (rather than the primary odorant) and the median of these values was reported.

-## Response matrix correlation and co-tuning analysis
+### Response matrix correlation and co-tuning analysis

 Odorant response correlation matrices were generated by calculating rank correlation (Spearman’s ρ) across all glomeruli in a response matrix for all odorant pairs; the resulting odorant correlation matrices were averaged across the eight imaged OBs.
 Because odorant response vectors typically included only a few responsive glomeruli, we also calculated pairwise odorant co-tuning matrices using a binary measure of responsiveness, where the co-tuning index was equal to the number of glomeruli responsive to a given odorant pair, at any magnitude.
 Pairwise co-tuning matrices were then averaged across the eight OBs and thresholded at 0.875 (corresponding to an average of at least one co-tuned glomerulus in seven of the eight OBs) to highlight the most consistent odorant co-tuning relationships.
 Co-tuning relationships were then visualized as a circular network graph using the mean, thresholded co-tuning matrix as the weighted adjacency matrix input.
 The network graph was rendered using the 'circulargraph' function in Matlab (https://www.mathworks.com/matlabcentral/fileexchange/48576-circulargraph/).

-## Spatial clustering analysis
+### Spatial clustering analysis

 To test for nonrandom spatial distribution of glomerular odorant sensitivities, we used the spatial point pattern measure Ripley’s K, which reports whether points within a given radius, r, are dispersed, clustered, or randomly distributed (Ripley, 1977).
 Within each preparation, each glomerulus was assigned to an odorant group based on our structural classification of its primary odorant and Ripley’s K was calculated using the set of glomeruli in a given group.
 Glomeruli with primary odorants having mixed classification (16 of the 185 odorants; see Supplementary file 1) were excluded from analysis.
 Each imaged OB was analyzed separately and treated as a replicate for statistical analysis.
 A minimum of three glomeruli per structural group in each OB were required to support statistical tests; nine of the 16 groups met these criteria.
 For these groups, K was calculated for increasing radius (r) values from 0 to ~400 μm (depending on the largest spread of glomeruli in each dataset), in 512 steps of ~0.7–0.8 μm, using the R package ‘spatstat’ (http://spatstat.org/).
 Statistical significance of K at each r was calculated by comparing to a Monte Carlo distribution of K values calculated from the same number of glomeruli randomly chosen from the full glomerular array (10,000 iterations). p-values were taken directly from the probability distribution of the Monte Carlo simulation.
 We used an alpha level of p<0.01 to identify the radius at which nonrandom spatial distributions of glomeruli existed in each dataset; significant Ripley’s K values were always greater than the random distribution, indicating spatial clustering.
 To prevent over-interpreting spurious significant values of r, we further required that Ripley’s K remain significant at all increasing radii to consider spatial clustering to be meaningful at a given radius.